vrandall66/front-end-submissions-public/1810/mod-2/whateverly/gameflix.md

 ## Testing

-* [ ] Novice - There is little or no evidence of testing in the application.
+* [x] Novice - There is little or no evidence of testing in the application.

 * [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
-The applicaiton contains numberous holes in testing and/or many features are untested.
+The application contains numerous holes in testing and/or many features are untested.

 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.